Cosmian/findex/documentation/functional.md

 ### An index as a graph

-An index can be thought of as a graph: each indexed keyword is associated a node, which contains all data indexed under this keyword; some of this data can be other keywords which can be represented as directed edges linking the vertices of each one of the associated keywords.
+An index can be thought of as a graph: each indexed keyword is associated to a node, which contains all data indexed under this keyword; some of this data can be other keywords which can be represented as directed edges linking the vertices of each one of the associated keywords.